rationalpointofview/rpov/_posts/2016-04-13-mental-model-mathematics-central-limit-theorem-2.md

 __The condition:__

-* if you draw a fix number of random samples __many times__ ( assuming this fix number n is big enough, we will talk about whats big enough later ) from a pool of numbers with known standard deviation & mean.
+* if you draw a fix number of random samples __many times__ ( assuming this fix number n is big enough, we will talk about whats big enough later ) from a pool of numbers with **known standard deviation & mean**.

     - The base pool distribution can be anything, step/normal, you name it, and it doesn't matter